-If you want more website traffic made up of the right people, more sales and more profits, website SEO could very well be the solution you’re looking for.
+If you want more website traffic made up of the right people, more sales, and more profits, website SEO could very well be the solution you’re looking for.
 This guide describes what website SEO is, how it works and, most importantly, what you need to do to apply SEO principles and techniques to your website.
+You have the option to either read below or listen to the audio.

 What is website SEO?